-- What are the hazards that are faced by your marshals, officials, competitors and spectators? - What is the risk attached to each of these hazards? - What measures as an event do you already have in place? - If an injury occurs how serious will the consequences be? - What else can be done?
+- Remove all removable hazards and protect the non-removeable ones.
+A simple mantra to set up the special stages - What are the hazards that are faced by your marshals, officials, competitors and spectators? - What is the risk attached to each of these hazards? - What measures as an event do you already have in place? - If an injury occurs how serious will the consequences be? - What else can be done?